-We support internationally competitive biomedical research by providing academic and industrial users with access and services on our six NMR systems.
+We support internationally competitive biomolecular research by providing academic and industrial users with access and support on our seven NMR systems.

 The fields of research we support include:

 Imaging: NMR provides high resolution information about tissue samples, biofluids and cell cultures, complementing lower resolution clinical imaging methods and providing biochemical insights used to improve disease diagnosis.
-See also BUIC.
+See also Birmingham University Imaging Centre (BUIC).

 Our NMR users also have access to a range of other scientific technology, state-of-the-art equipment and expertise, through the University of Birmingham's Enabling Technologies.